Birth Doula Care

 During one or two prenatal visits in your home, we’ll take time to discuss your vision for your birth experience and any concerns you’d like to address.
 I provide unbiased information so you can form your own opinions and make informed decisions that are right for you.

 Two weeks before and two weeks after your estimated due date, I’m committed to you – on call 24/7.
 My day job and my family are fully supportive of my doula role and I can step away when you need me.
-During this window, I ensure I’m no more than an hour away from your planned delivery location.
+During this window, I ensure I’m no more than an hour away from your planned delivery location, unless something else is agreed upon.

 Baby, it’s you.

 I stay for one to two hours following your baby’s birth.
-During this time, I provide a wide range of assistance – getting breastfeeding started, helping you in and out of the shower, or helping you pack and move your belongings to another room if you’re in a hospital with separate labor and postpartum spaces – letting you relax and maximize time with your new arrival.
+During this time, I provide a wide range of assistance – getting breastfeeding started, helping you in and out of the shower when possible, and/or helping you pack and move your belongings to another room if you’re in a hospital with separate labor and postpartum spaces – letting you relax and maximize time with your new arrival.

-"Serving women as a birth doula is my passion.
-Every woman deserves a doula!"
+"Serving as a birth doula is my passion and feeds my soul.
+Every person deserves a doula!"

 -Shannon Brown, BA, CD(DONA)